wavefrontHQ/help/get_started/aws_intro.md

 #### Amazon Web Services

-The AWS integration is full-featured with pre-defined dashboards and alert conditions that are fully configurable.
+The AWS integration is full-featured with pre-defined dashboards and configurable alert conditions.
 Wavefront provides AWS overview, EC2 Pricing, Billing, and service-specific dashboards.
 The AWS integration dashboards have pre-defined alert conditions embedded as queries in charts contained in the dashboards.